cs123tas/final-stencil/README.md

 There are a number of causes for this, including but not limited to:

 - Drawing triangles clockwise instead of counter-clockwise
-    - To debug, try reversing the winding order or using glDisable(GL_CULL)
+    - To debug, try reversing the winding order or using `glDisable(GL_CULL)`
 - Camera facing the wrong direction, or near/far planes don’t contain object being rendered
     - To debug, try configuring your camera so you can view a single triangle in the center of the world
 - Data being sent incorrectly to the GPU
-    - You might see a black screen if your arguments in glVertexAttribPointer, glBufferData, or glDrawArrays don’t match the size or organization of your VBO.
+    - You might see a black screen if your arguments in `glVertexAttribPointer`, `glBufferData`, or `glDrawArrays` don’t match the size or organization of your VBO.
 It’s also worth triple checking your uniforms.
 Try simplifying by rendering a single triangle.
 - Lights misconfigured, or incorrect normal vectors
-    - To debug, try setting glClearColor to any color but black.
+    - To debug, try setting `glClearColor` to any color but black.
     Alternatively, try having your fragment shader output a solid, bright color.
 It’s possible your objects are appearing, but being shaded in all black due to issues with lighting.
 - General tip: if you’re having troubles with complex shapes, just try drawing one triangle and see if you can get that to render, and build from there.
-As always, you can post on piazza or contact your mentor TA if you’re really struggling and you’ve already tried all of these things.
+As always, you can post on ED or contact your mentor TA if you’re really struggling and you’ve already tried all of these things.